qzq92/Miniproject_with_streamlit/README.md

 ```

-## Special folders.

-- Pkl files should be placed in corresponding subfolders (Statistical Model/Machine Learning/Deep Learning) under `models` folder.

-**Please note that only statistical model involving SARIMA is available on the Google Drive link above due to space constraint.**

-## Usage

 Assuming the necessary dependences has been installed.
 Please execute the following script to start the streamlit service.

 For Windows users: Please run the script `start_streamlit.bat` to start Streamlit service.

 For Linux users: Please execute .sh script is developed for Linux users, but not testing has been done. (**Note: This script is added for convenience but has yet to test out on actual machine.**)

+## Special folders.

+- Pkl files should be placed in corresponding subfolders (Statistical Model/Machine Learning/Deep Learning) under `models` folder.

+**Please note that only statistical model involving SARIMA is available on the Google Drive link above due to space constraint.**

-## EDA works
+# EDA works

-### Basic EDA:
+## Basic EDA:
 - ![Data](img/data.jpg)
     - Our data has 456548 row and 15 columns.
     - Our target is “num_orders” and timestamp is in weeks